saikrishnayadav764/notes-app/README.md

 ## Introduction

-The Notes Application is a powerful tool built using Node.js and Express.js, designed to facilitate efficient note-taking functionalities.
+The Notes Application is a built using Node.js and Express.js, designed to facilitate efficient note-taking functionalities.
 Leveraging MongoDB for data storage, it allows users to manage notes through a RESTful API while ensuring data security.

 ## Features